bureau14/qdb-api-php/README.md

 ## Introduction

-Using *quasardb* cluster from a PHP program is extremely straightforward, just create a [`QdbCluster`](doc/QdbCluster.md) and perform the operations.
+Interfacing with a *quasardb* database from a PHP program is extremely straightforward, just create a [`QdbCluster`](doc/QdbCluster.md) and perform the operations.

     $cluster = new QdbCluster('qdb://127.0.0.1:2836');